ArcherYuePan/ArcherYuePan.github.io/content/authors/admin/_index.md

 Growing up in a family of teachers, I initially believed I would pursue a career in history education before discovering my passion for consumer psychology.

-I am currently on the 2024-2025 job market.